Skip to main content

 Setting containers and adding Kanban with Toolbar

-To show Kanban and the Toolbar, set up containers and initialize these components with their constructors:
+To show Kanban with a Toolbar, set up containers for both and initialize them with their constructors:

 Kanban.vue